We take a closer look at landlord electrical checks, the landlord electrical safety certificate (EICR), and how landlords can stay compliant.

 To better understand whether or not an exception might apply to you can read up on the different types of tenancies here.

-Landlords need to ensure an inspection is carried out every five years and supply the EICR report to everyone that needs one – mainly tenants.
+Landlords need to ensure an inspection is carried out every five years and supply the EICR report to everyone who needs one – mainly tenants.
 Additionally, you need to find a qualified and competent electrician to carry out the inspection and test.

-If, in your EICR, you’re the electrician has deemed remedial work necessary or that the electrical safety do not meet minimum required standards then this work should be completed within 28 days of the report.
+If, in your EICR, you’re the electrician has deemed remedial work necessary or that the electrical safety does not meet minimum required standards then this work should be completed within 28 days of the report.

 It is best to carry out all remedial work before your new tenant moves into the property, if possible.
 If your tenant moves in and your property’s electrics are unsafe, they could be at risk of injury and you as the landlord will be liable.